zerob13/cwac-cam2/CONTRIBUTING.md

 best way to document that bug is by running the `demo`/ app from the project and attaching the ZIP archive it generates to your [issue](https://github.com/commonsguy/cwac-cam2/issues).
-The `demo/` app not only takes four pictures (two per orientation, two per camera) and includes them in the ZIP archive, but the ZIP also contains a JSON file with some hardware details to help identify your hardware.
+The `demo/` app not only takes four pictures (two per orientation, two per camera) and includes them in the ZIP archive, but the ZIP also contains a JSON file with some hardware details to help identify your hardware, including the `Build.MANUFACTURER` and `Build.PRODUCT` values.

 If you cannot reproduce the bug using the demo app, but you can reproduce using your own app, include the `CameraActivity.IntentBuilder` configuration code that you are using, along with any other code snippets that you think